 A study even found that, when given a choice, cats would pick their next meal based on its nutritional value rather than its flavor.

 The Nutritional Value of Spider Webs

-So what is it about spider webs that make them an attractive snack for our feline friends?
+So what is it about spider webs that makes them an attractive snack for our feline friends?

 The silk strands of a spider’s web are made up of protein and various amino acids.

-Therefore we can assume that cats would look to cobwebs if they are deficient in protein.
+Therefore, we can assume that cats would look to cobwebs if they were deficient in protein.

 Cats aren’t the only creatures to eat spider webs.
 Indeed, even some spiders will eat their web as a way to recover the protein they lost in producing it.

 No two cats are the same; they will all have different dietary requirements based on their breed, genetics, age, current weight, and activity level.

 There are, however, some basic building blocks that make up a healthy, well-rounded feline diet.

 - Protein and essential amino acids such as Taurine.